 For a long time the medical community believed that tuberculosis was on the decline, controlled successfully by modern medicine.
-In fact, nine million new cases of active tuberculosis are recorded every year, and the WHO estimates that 1.5 million people die of it every year – people who have no access to modern medicine.
-This is because tuberculosis is primarily a disease that affects the poor.
-Bayer is collaborating with the Global Alliance for TB Drug Development (TB Alliance) to develop a new tuberculosis drug in an effort to change this situation.
+However, in fact, nine million new cases of active tuberculosis are recorded every year, and the WHO estimates that around 1.5 million people die of it annually – people who have no access to modern medicine.
+This is because tuberculosis (TB) is primarily a disease that affects the poor.